hanabi/hanabi.github.io/misc/hat-guessing.md

 - _Critical Instructions_ can be given in 4 and 5 player games.
 They are skipped in 3 player games.
 - In 4 player games, you count from the right to indicate which card is critical.
 You skip all called cards, and cards that are known to be not critical.
-  - For example: If Donald has a red 5 in slot 4 that was already called as critical, and you now want to tell him that slot 3 is also critical, you assign them 11 (right-most critical).
+  - For example: If Donald has a red 5 in slot 4 that was already called as critical, and you now want to tell him that slot 3 is also critical, you assign them 11 (rightmost critical).

 ### Discard Instructions